 Geo-Dome Building Architecture

 Domes are an ancient method of construction.
 From small shelters to large places of worship, all over the world and throughout many cultures, we can find examples of domes.
 Geodesic domes are domes created from triangles, which make a very strong skeleton.
 Geodesic domes can easily be labeled the strongest, simplest, and most affordable structure to build.
 The geodesic dome was developed by two engineers/designers, Walter Bauerseld and R. Buckminister “Bucky” Fuller.
 At our workshop, we teach the history of geo-domes, as well as give a hands-on approach on how to construct one.
+Climbing plants planted around the base of the dome will grow and eventually provide shade cover all over the dome.

 Mud Wall Building

-Constructing walls, buildings and structures out of mud is an ancient method of creating domiciles in many parts of the world.
+Constructing walls, buildings and structures out of mud is an ancient method of building in many parts of the world.
 At this workshop, guests learn how to make mud plaster from start to finish: the mixture of dirt to water ratios, paint types, maintenance of mud creations and specific “how to” methods are discussed in depth.
 Additionally, should participants wish to have a hands-on experience, guests have the opportunity to create a mud bench or wall right here in the park!

 - – -